Tucson to Apache Junction

 Lost Dutchman State Park

-Named after the fabled lost gold mine, the park is located in the Sonoran Desert, 40 miles east of Phoenix.
-Several trails lead from the park into the Superstition Wilderness and surrounding Tonto National Forest.
+The park, named for a fabled lost gold mine, is located in the Sonoran Desert, 40 miles east of Phoenix.
+Several trails lead into the Superstition Wilderness and surrounding Tonto National Forest.
 Take a stroll along the Native Plant Trail or hike the challenging Siphon Draw Trail to the top of the Flatiron.
 Depending on the year’s rainfall, you might be treated to a carpet of desert wildflowers in the spring.

 View photo galleries of special attractions along Historic Highway 89 between Tucson and Apache Junction…